joeseos/necro-com/docs/campaigns/underhells-campaign/setting-up-the-campaign.md

 :::info Balancing The Malstrain And Archeo-Hunters

-The Underhetils Campaign has been designed to work with any mix of Matstrain and Archeo-hunter gangs: it is also'just as possible to find the agents of the Malstrain fighting amongst themselves to increase their personal power 3s it is for the teams of Archeo-hunters to squabble over the sécrets they uncover, However, as a guideline, an Underhells Campaign should inctude at least one gang aligned with the Archeo-hunters.
-Other alternatives include all gangs but one being aligned with the Archeo-hunters - representing a lone gang trying to wrest the riches of Secundus- from the Underhells.
+The Underhetils Campaign has been designed to work with any mix of Matstrain and Archeo-hunter gangs: it is also'just as possible to find the agents of the Malstrain fighting amongst themselves to increase their personal power as it is for the teams of Archeo-hunters to squabble over the secrets they uncover.
+However, as a guideline, an Underhells Campaign should include at least one gang aligned with the Archeo-hunters.
+Other alternatives include all gangs but one being aligned with the Archeo-hunters - representing a lone gang trying to wrest the riches of Secundus from the Underhells.

 :::